 July 2013 - Back from the Red Sea

 I am back after very successful, triple workshops on MY Whirlwind, which attracted underwater photographers from 17 countries, which must be some sort of record.
 The start of summer elicits a frenzy of life in the Red Sea, particularly fish spawning, which tends not to be so concentrated in other coral ecosystems.
 As a diver the main attraction are the huge schools of the large reef predators (such as snappers and barracudas), which are usually solitary but are now found in big numbers.
 These turn already stunning dive sites into mind blowing ones.
 Of course all the other attractions are there as usual, the soft coral and anthers scenery, reef creatures and of course, the famous wrecks, like the Giannis D, Chrisoula K and Thistlegorm.
 A big thank you to Capt Mohammed and his crew, our guides Anna, Ahmed and Sameh, the person who made it all happen - Caroline, and to all at Scuba Travel, Tornado Fleet and Traveline.
 I gave 30+ technique talks, many image review sessions, made 3x 30 minute plus end of week films/slide shows, did 64 dives and have 4600 new pictures still on my computer demanding attention.
 I actually took many times that amount, if you include all the time-lapse sequences (UW and above) I shot.
-I have not yet had a chance to work through my own photos from the trip, but you can see some of the excellent images produced by the group in this short film.
+You can see some of the excellent images produced by the group in this short film and also my Red Sea Wreck images here and reef images here.

 June 2013 - Speaking at the Camel Bar